 Pavarotti’s father was a tenor as well, and he owned an incredible collection of operas, which influenced Pavarotti in a big way.

 In an interview with Pavarotti, he said that he never knew whether he could hit the right notes or not.
 And that always gave him stage fright.
-To the point, that he would mutter to himself that he’s walking to his death as he stepped out to the stage.
+To the point that he would mutter to himself that he was walking to his death as he stepped out to the stage.

 8. Eddie Van Halen